ShitposterAgent/ShitposterAgent/README.md

+🚀 ShitposterAgent: The ultimate tool for automating your social media posts and interactions! 🤖✨

 ## Introduction
 ShitposterAgent is a Python library that builds on Tesseract OCR, Python Autogui, and local ollama instances.
 It automates social media actions, including posting, scheduling, tab identification, and voice interactions via Flite/Vosk.
 This makes it a powerful CLI tool for rapid content posting and management.